datalogic/androidPOS-core/README.md

 scanner.claim(requestListener);
 ~~~
 *requestListener* is an interface, responsible for handling the success or the failure of the port claiming.<br>
-**The user must explicitly grant a dedicated permission** to allow the application to claim a port.
+**The user must explicitly grant a dedicated permission**, to allow the application to claim a port.
 ### Register for scan events
-To register for data events, register an *EventListener*, set to false the auto disable, enable data events and device communication:
+To register for data events it is necessary to register an *EventListener*, to set to false the auto disable and to enable data events and device communication:
 ~~~java
 scanner.addEventListener(listener, EventCallback.EventType.Data);
 scanner.setAutoDisable(false);